Digital transformation brings sweeping benefits to manufacturing. But seeing that transformation through from start to finish can be tricky.

 At Schneider we are trying to remove some of the complexities and help drive the transformation forward in the industrial space – and underpinning everything we do with a focus on cybersecurity.
 During my Strategy Talk at Innovation Summit Barcelona, we shared our best practices to achieve this – design for easy scaling, perfect the IT/OT convergence, integrate industrial and engineering software, and embrace an open ecosystem of architectures and support.

 We’ve learned how effective this can be through our own experience.
 We recently transformed our 50-year-old Le Vaudreuil facility in France into a modern smart factory.

 In many cases, the transformation consisted of adding sensors, edge boxes, augmented reality capabilities, and mobility technologies to improve the productivity of machinery which had never been connected to the IIoT before.
-These technologies enable better energy management, predictive maintenance, and augmented operators for training and repair.
+These technologies allow better energy management, predictive maintenance, and augmented operators for training and repair.

 As a result, the plant has seen a 5-15% improvement in OEE in just three to four weeks.
 We also saw a 30% reduction in cost of maintenance on critical equipment, and a 15% decrease in energy consumption through implementing our own power, automation, and software solutions.

 Accelerate with domain expertise